Ready to move? Upload now. Unsure? Ask Notary Geek, or use support if you already started. Ask Notary Geek Upload now Existing request

 What we know.

-- For eligible Wyoming LLC/corporate records, the state can issue the fresh certified business record and route it internally for apostille.
+• For eligible Wyoming LLC/corporate records in Notary Geek handled service, Notary Geek obtains the Wyoming-issued or certified business record and manages apostille/authentication routing.
 This is a state-issued record lane, not a notarized private-document lane.

-- Wyoming company records and signer-created company documents should not be collapsed into one route.
-A Wyoming state-issued company record can use the Wyoming state record/apostille lane, while an eligible signer-created document in the same customer package may use a separate Florida online-notary and Florida apostille route.
+• Wyoming company records and signer-created company documents should not be collapsed into one route.
+Notary Geek can package the customer experience as one-stop help, but a Wyoming state-issued company record uses the Wyoming state record/apostille lane while an eligible signer-created document in the same customer package may use a separate Florida online-notary and Florida apostille route.

 What must be confirmed

-- whether the customer needs a fresh Wyoming Secretary of State certified company record, status document, apostille, address/mailbox support, USPS Form 1583, or a notarized signer-created document
+• whether Notary Geek should obtain a fresh Wyoming Secretary of State certified company record or status document, manage apostille/authentication, provide scan-back/shipping, support address/mailbox or USPS Form 1583 questions, or route a notarized signer-created document separately

 Wyoming law and procedure